Leapsight/babel/doc/README.md

 # Babel - Riak Datatypes and Secondary Indexing

-Babel is an Erlang OTP application that allows you to work with Riak KV conflict-free replicated datatypes (CRDTs) and also maintain application-managed secondary indices.
+> Babel is an Erlang OTP application that allows you to work with Riak KV conflict-free replicated datatypes (CRDTs) and also maintain application-managed secondary indices.

+## Documentation

+THe documentation is available [here](https://leapsight.gitlab.io/babel).

 ## Required Riak KV configuration